DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ## Who we spoke to

-We spoke to 6 x school users responsible for coordinating initial teacher training (ITT) within their school or trust
+We spoke to 6 x school users responsible for coordinating initial teacher training (ITT) within their school or trust.

 Including: